robinoud/BADS7604_HW4_Transfer_Learning/README.md

 | 3 | หลวงพ่อวัดไร่ขิง | Wat Rai Khing |
 | 4 | หลวงพ่อทอง| Thong |

-We decided that each class of Buddha statues would have 100 images because reusing the lower layers of a  pre-trained model for transfer learning enables us to have a small dataset different from the ImageNet dataset.
+We decided that each class of Buddha statues would approximately have 100 images because reusing the lower layers of a  pre-trained model for transfer learning enables us to have a small dataset different from the ImageNet dataset.

+### Data pre-processing and splitting

+In the process, all images are converted to a .png file and manually extracted into sub-folders for easy access in the next steps.
+Next, we preprocess the images by running tf.keras.preprocessing.image.load_img() function to load an image into PIL format, having 224 x 224 images as CNN models expect such a target size.
+A PIL Image instance is then converted to a Numpy array using tf.keras.preprocessing.image.img_to_array() function, returning a 3D Numpy array (501, 224, 224, 3).
+Last, we also need to run the images through a preprocess input function of the model we have used, such as tf.keras.applications.vgg16.preprocess_input() for preprocessing the NumPy array encoding a batch of images.